SamirIngley/Nutrition-Stats/README.md

 ***************************

 ## Install:
-(Note: this will be in the chrome extensions store very very soon!!)
+(Note: Not yet in chrome extensions store)

 1. Download or clone this repo
 2. In the chrome browser, go to "chrome://extensions"